easybe/alpine-reviewboard/README.md

 RB_ADMIN_PASSWORD=p4ssw0rd
 RB_ADMIN_EMAIL=admin@e-corp-usa.com
 UWSGI_PROCESSES=10
-#FQDN=reviews.e-corp-usa.com
 ```

+Start the containers:
 ```
-docker-compose up -d
+$ docker-compose up -d
 ```

 ## Environment variables

   * `DB_TYPE`
-    * The database server you want to use. `mysql` or `postgresql`
+    * The database server you want to use, `mysql` or `postgresql`
     * Default value: `mysql`
   * `DB_PORT`
-    * The port of database you want to use.
+    * The port of database you want to use
     * Default value: `3306`
   * `DB_NAME`
     * The database name you want to use